junxit/us-congress-bills-114/metadata.md

 - 2016-02-23 — Placed on the Union Calendar, Calendar No. 324.
 - 2016-02-23 — Reported by the Committee on Homeland Security.
 H. Rept.
 114-425.
 - 2016-02-23 — Reported by the Committee on Homeland Security.
 H. Rept.
 114-425.
+- 2016-02-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.